Deaf Americans welcome sight of ASL interpreters at White House news briefings

 “The president is committed to building an America that is more inclusive, more just and more accessible for every American, including Americans with disabilities and their families,” Psaki said Monday as an interpreter named Rebecca appeared on-screen virtually signing the announcement.

-The White House did not immediately respond to questions seeking more information on its ASL interpreters.
+The White House did not immediately respond to questions seeking more information about its ASL interpreters.

-The move marks the first time a presidential administration will have regularly accessible news briefings using ASL, a step that was welcomed by the deaf and hard of hearing community.
+The move marks the first time a presidential administration will have regularly accessible news briefings using ASL, a step that was welcomed by the deaf and hard-of-hearing community.

 “I felt a sense of fairness,” Robert B. Weinstock, a spokesperson for Gallaudet University in Washington, where all instruction and campus life activities take place using ASL, told The Washington Post on Tuesday.

-Weinstock, speaking through an interpreter, said that the deaf community is happy that the White House was making briefings accessible, and that having an ASL interpreter — known as “terps” in the deaf and HOH community — makes watching the news more enjoyable.
+Weinstock, speaking through an interpreter, said that the deaf community is happy that the White House is making briefings accessible, and that having an ASL interpreter — known as “terps” in the deaf and hard-of-hearing community — makes watching the news more enjoyable.

 Traditional broadcasts of the news briefings often have closed captions, but Weinstock noted that captions and ASL aren’t equivalent access.

 “There is a lot of information in the fluidity that is provided [and] that’s really important, with a live person or a live briefing, for a person to interpret that information in real time,” he said.
-He added that interpreters don’t just convey words but also nonverbal cues such as tone and mood, which they relay with facial expressions and body language.
+He added that interpreters don’t convey just words, but also nonverbal cues such as tone and mood, which they relay with facial expressions and body language.

 Closed captions can’t capture the full range of information — and they’re not always accurate, Weinstock said.